-The canine nasal mite, also known as Pneumonyssoides caninum or Pneumonyssus caninum, has been reported worldwide, including the USA, Canada, Japan, Australia, South Africa, Italy, France, Spain, Norway, Sweden, Finland, Denmark, and Iran.
+The canine nasal mite, also known as Pneumonyssoides caninum or Pneumonyssus caninum, has been reported worldwide, including the US, Canada, Japan, Australia, South Africa, Italy, France, Spain, Norway, Sweden, Finland, Denmark, and Iran.

 The canine nasal mite has most commonly been reported in dogs and has also been reported in a silver fox.
-There does not seem to be a breed, age, or sex predilection, although one report suggested that dogs >3 yr old were affected more often and that large-breed dogs had a higher incidence than small-breed dogs.
+There does not seem to be a breed, age, or sex predilection, although one report suggested that dogs >3 years old were affected more often and that large-breed dogs had a higher incidence than small breed dogs.

 The mites live in the nasal passages and paranasal sinuses.
 The complete life cycle of P caninum is not known or understood.
 Transmission is thought to be via direct and indirect contact between dogs.
 There is no evidence to suggest that P caninum presents a zoonotic risk.

-Imaging of the nasal chambers via nasal/dental radiographs should be considered.
-Alternative imaging modalities such as CT provide excellent images of the nasal cavity and paranasal sinuses.
-More invasive diagnostic procedures such as rhinoscopy, retroflex nasopharyngoscopy, nasal flushing, and nasal biopsy must be delayed until after imaging, because iatrogenic changes may be hard to distinguish from primary disease.
+Imaging modalities such as CT Computed Tomography in Animals In computed tomography (CT), an x-ray tube moves around the body and continuously projects a thin fan of x-rays through the body.
+Electronic detectors opposite the tube continuously monitor... read more provide excellent images of the nasal cavity and paranasal sinuses.
+More invasive diagnostic procedures such as rhinoscopy, retroflex nasopharyngoscopy, nasal lavage, and nasal biopsy should be performed after imaging, because iatrogenic changes may be hard to distinguish from primary disease.